desmondsama/AtliQ-Business-Insight-360-Project/README.md

 This dashboard answers many business questions based on different scenerio.

 This report can be used to take data driven decision to make AtliQ more profitable.

-## Additional Insights:

-The Executive View is tailored for top-level management, providing a high-level overview of the company’s operations.
-It is a strategic tool that enables executives to make informed decisions quickly, based on the latest data.
-By providing a clear picture of organizational performance, this report supports the company’s goal of staying competitive and agile in a fast-paced market.